2019 WTA Finals: Qualifying

 In the singles, point totals are calculated by combining point totals from sixteen tournaments.
 Of these sixteen tournaments, a player's results from the four Grand Slam events, the four Premier Mandatory tournaments, and (for the top 20 players at the end of 2018) the best results from two Premier 5 tournaments must be included.

 In the doubles, point totals are calculated by any combination of eleven tournaments throughout the year.
-Unlike in the singles, this combination does not need to include results from the Grand-Slam or Premier-level tournaments.
+Unlike in the singles, this combination does not need to include results from the Grand Slam or Premier-level tournaments.

 Format

-Both the singles and doubles event features eight players/teams in a round robin event, split into two groups of four.
+Both the singles and doubles events feature eight players/teams in a round robin event, split into two groups of four.
 Over the first four days of competition, each player/team meets the other three players/teams in her group, with the top two in each group advancing to the semifinals.
 The first-placed player/team in one group meets the second-placed player/team in the other group, and vice versa.
 The winners of each semifinal meet in the championship match.
 The doubles event returns to the round robin format for the first time since 2015.